AndroidJamSriLanka/Gayani91/README.md

           give brief information of the selected place, routine to the destination,
-          give the elevation details of their location, weather report of the perticular location on that day and suggest nearest lodges, bus stops, railway stations, shops, medical centers etc.
+          give the elevation details of their location, weather report of the particular location on that day and suggest nearest lodges, bus stops, railway stations, shops, medical centers etc.